webenable-asia/cms/PERFORMANCE_COMPARISON.md

 - **100% Docker compatibility** for seamless migration
 - **Better development experience** without daemon management

-The migration from Docker to Podman has resulted in measurable performance improvements while maintaining full compatibility and adding security benefits.
+The migration from Docker to Docker has resulted in measurable performance improvements while maintaining full compatibility and adding security benefits.

 ---

 ## 📝 **Test Environment**

 - **System**: macOS with OrbStack
-- **Podman**: v5.5.1
+- **Docker**: v5.5.1
 - **Architecture**: Multi-container web application
 - **Services**: 5 containers (Frontend, Backend, Database, Cache, Proxy)
 - **Workload**: Production-like CMS with real data

 ---

-*This performance analysis was conducted during the Docker to Podman migration of the WebEnable CMS project.*
+*This performance analysis was conducted during the Docker to Docker migration of the WebEnable CMS project.*